 - Outpatient centers.
 Outpatient treatment means a person can return to their home or another off-site living arrangement while attending treatment during the day.
 This level of care is a suitable option for someone with a good support system and a lower risk of relapse.
 Treatment can be up to six hours each day (partial hospitalization program, or PHP), several hours a few times weekly (intensive outpatient program or IOP), or as little as 1 hour per week.

-Detoxing in a rehabilitation center or hospital can greatly reduces the chance that the person will seek more Desoxyn before the treatment is over.
+Detoxing in a rehabilitation center or hospital can greatly reduce the chance that the person will seek more Desoxyn before the treatment is over.
 Additionally, treatment professionals can monitor the person’s needs, improve their comfort, and manage any complications that arise.5

 If the person detoxing becomes violent or suicidal, medical professionals can also intervene to prevent harm or self-injury.